 Rectal examination

-It may be impressive, but it is a completely harmless examination.
+It may be impressive, but rectal examination is a completely harmless examination.
 The doctor inserts a gloved finger into the rectum to palpate the prostate and assess its size and shape, as well as the presence of any tumours.
+For more accurate results, your doctor or urologist may recommend an additional test such as the PSA test, the ClarityDX Prostate or a biopsy.

 Prostate MRI fusion guided biopsy